MikeBeller/janet-playground/README.md

 ./playground serve  # starts a server on localhost:8000
 ```

-Then point your browser to http://localhost:8000/ for a demo.
+Then point your browser to http://localhost:8000/ to try it out.

-**Note -- "playground serve" not working yet.
-Coming soon.**

 ## FAQ